jakubro/profile.d-liquidprompt/README.md

     - Git branch and status
     - Python virtual environment
     - And more...
-- Updates automatically when profile.d-update is run
+- Updates automatically when profile.d-install is run

 ## Installation